nvs/map/docs/configuration.md

 The only valid types within the configuration file are `boolean`, `string`, and `table`.
 When listing files, please keep in mind that their order is respected.
-All paths are specified using a `string`, and expect the use of forwardslashes (i.e. `/`) when indicating directory separators.
+All paths are specified using a `string`, and expect the use of forward slashes (i.e. `/`) when indicating directory separators.
 And be sure to include the file extension when specifying files.

 ## General Settings